 Rob: When I started investing, I didn’t know the difference, either.

 Stephanie: Well I will tell you a little embarrassing side story.
-I emailed my brother one day when I was brand new learning.
+I emailed my brother one day when I was brand new to learning.
 He was sending me articles.

 I think I emailed him something like, “What is the difference between a mutual fund and a money market account?”

-He was like, “They start with letter M, and that’s about as much as they have in common.
+He was like, “They start with the letter M, and that’s about as much as they have in common.
 It’s like comparing an apple and a giraffe.”
 And so that’s when he started sending a little more basic articles.

 Rob: It sounds like you started with an asset allocation plan, and you wanted 60% in domestic and 40% in international.
 You just picked specific investments to execute that asset allocation plan, and your focus is primarily on index funds.